 And It Totally Wasn’t Worth It

 It was 7:20 p.m. on a Thursday.
 I’d finished a long day of work and a rare trip to the gym and had just turned right from Hitchcock onto State Street when the car in front of me slammed on its brakes.
-I jammed mine too, wincing as I watched the SUV behind me get bigger in the rearview mirror.
+I jammed mine too, wincing as I watched the SUV behind me get bigger and bigger in the rearview mirror.
 It stopped just in time.
 Horns blared.
-We were caught in one of Santa Barbara’s dumbest and most dangerous dilemmas ― the regular uptown traffic jam caused by Chick-fil-A’s drive-through line spilling into the street, sometimes a dozen cars deep.
+We were caught in one of Santa Barbara’s dumbest and most dangerous dilemmas ― the regular uptown traffic jam caused by Chick-fil-A’s drive-through line spilling into the street, oftentimes a dozen cars deep.

 First, I kept calm.
 Then, I saw red.
 It wasn’t my only close call there.
 I jumped into the left lane and (I’m not proud of this) leaned on my horn as I drove down the line.
 Some customers honked back.
 I felt crummy about it and a little crazy, but then again, the situation is absolutely crazy-making.

 A few blocks and deep breaths later, I regained my composure.
 And I decided that, rather than stay mad at the Chick-fil-A superfans ― who’ve been the cause of three accidents in the past year alone ― I’d try and discover why this particular fast food craving overrides all sense of safety and decency.
 What makes it so irresistible?
 What’s in that famous Chick-fil-A sauce?
 (Turns out it’s simply a mixture of honey mustard, barbecue, and ranch dressing…) What’s the big deal?
 I made a U-turn to find out.